Jack-Q/blog/source/_posts/2017-02-25-javaee-training-note-day-06.md

 Git is originally designed and developed by Linus to manage the large code base of the Linux system.
 The main difference from Subversion is the de-centralized design.
 Another feature is the light-weight branching which leads the massive usage of branch in the Git pattern.
-GitHub is one of the largest and socialized open source project hosting platfrom, which use git as its core and popularized the usage of git.
+GitHub is one of the largest and socialized open source project hosting platform, which use git as its core and popularized the usage of git.

 ### CLI

 Git is provided as a command line tool `git`, which is like the `svn` command.
 However, since the Git is de-centralized, the `git` is not a client of Git but the whole program which can perform both the role of client and the server.
-A genral usage of git is represented as following:
+A general usage of git is represented as following:

-* `git init`: create a Git reporitory in current directory;
+* `git init`: create a Git repository in current directory;
 * `git add <files>`: add file to Git in order to be managed by Git;
 * `git commit -m <message>`: commit the modification as a version;
-* `git push <dest> <branch>`: push the local branch to the remote reporitory;
+* `git push <dest> <branch>`: push the local branch to the remote repository;
 * `git checkout -b <branch>`: create and checkout the new branch based on current branch;
-* `git clone <reporitory>`: create an clone of a git reporitory;
+* `git clone <repository>`: create an clone of a git repository;
 * ...

 ### IDE integration